lclevy/ADFlib/README.md

 ## Current status
 Most of the code has certain age (the lib was designed and in large part implemented before the year 2000).
-Some subsystems have improved, but many remain untouched for a long time and may not have dedicated tests (meaning: are not tested).
+Some subsystems have improved, but still some remain untouched for a long time and may not have dedicated tests (meaning: are not tested).

 ### Native devices
 The library is mostly tested with ADF disk (ie. floppy) images, not with